Trump’s ex-lawyer Giuliani told to pay $148m for defaming election workers

 Giuliani also claimed that his remarks “were supportable and are supportable today”.

-Giuliani’s lawyer, Joseph Sibley, had acknowledged that his client had caused harm, but argued that the $48m penalty sought would be “the end” for his client and that he was a “good man”.
+Giuliani’s lawyer, Joseph Sibley, had acknowledged that his client had caused harm, but argued that the $48m penalty asked for by the two election workers would be “the end” for Giuliani and that he was a “good man”.

 The verdict adds to a growing list of legal and financial woes for Giuliani, who, before joining Trump’s inner circle, was known as “America’s Mayor” for leading New York through the aftermath of the September 11, 2001 attacks.